top of page

 Alexa Mitchell (Undergraduate Researcher)

 Lex is a C.P.
-Davis Scholar Junior undergrad, majoring in Earth Sciences.
+Davis Scholar Junior undergrad, majoring in Earth Science.
 Lex's research investigates the damage zone of an active basement fault in New York City by combining multi-scale field-based structural mapping of fracture distribution and passive seismic imaging of velocity distribution across the fault trace.
+Lex joined the Crust-Def lab in Fall 2024.

 Cameron Grant (Undergraduate Researcher- Graduated Spring 2024)